 Interesting, isn’t it?
 He’s looking at his phone, so I grab the opportunity to see that detail on his face.
 He looks like an anime guy.
 Cute. lol

-Before I introduced the second guy, you have to visit this blog.
+Before I introduce the second guy, you have to visit this blog.
 Yes, I saw someone who looked exactly like “master” on the subway.
 Hihi.
 My feet are tired of walking and I told myself, “My butt needs to sit.”
 Breaking the rules.
 I sat on the priority seat.
 (PASAWAY) My friend took a photo of me.
-Master was having a conversation with a friend while they were standing in front me.
+Master was having a conversation with a friend while they were standing in front of me.
 His friend saw my friend taking photos of me, then he saw me in an awkward smile pose.
-Okay, his friend is the third guy, because after that brief encounter he got all conscious and stretching his polo out and I noticed that he’s no longer paying attention to whatever his friend (Master) is saying.
+Okay, his friend is the third guy, because after that brief encounter he got all conscious and stretched his polo out and I noticed that he’s no longer paying attention to whatever his friend (Master) is saying.
 No, I’m not assuming, his reaction was really obvious.
-It was so obvious that even Master noticed it, plus, they did not continue whatever discussion they have, silence succumbed between the three of us.
+It was so obvious that even the Master noticed it, plus, they did not continue whatever discussion they had, silence succumbed between the three of us.
 Love triangle ang peg?
 It was cute and awkward.
 I’m even smiling right now as I reminisced that day; my own brief encounter with Master and his cute friend.
 That’s how Japanese guys got conscious?
 Why is it so obvious?

 Hmp..
 I was actually making “pa-cute” to Master, how come I got his friend instead?
 Third guy is also cute, though.
 So bleh 😛